ssgeejr/fromzerotodocker/README.md

 * Port 8091 for Couchbase Console
 * Port 11213 for Couchbase DB

 &#x1F53B; *These are the default ports that the applications reside on natively.
-You will need to forward the port you want on the Host (the machine running VirtualBox), the value under [Host IP], value under [Guest IP] to the port you have mapped within docker with the –p command.
-(See next section, VirtualBox Port Mapping)*
+You will need to forward the port you want on the Host (the machine running VirtualBox), the value under [Host IP], value under [Guest IP] to the port you have mapped within docker with the –p command.*

+### Start and login to the VM

+1. Start a terminal session